Feeling lonely

 Trusting others

 If you’ve been hurt by people in the past, it can be hard to trust new people you meet.
-This can make you feel lonely.
-Over time, you’ll meet so many people that not every person will become a close friend.
+This can make you feel really lonely.

 helping each other out and